 Set up Google Analytics 4 and Google Search Console on day one.
 These free tools tell you how people find your site, what they read, and where they come from.

 Monthly content audits matter.
-Go back to your published articles and update anything that’s changed: pricing, features, screenshots, release dates.
+Go back to published articles and update anything that’s changed: pricing, features, screenshots, dates.
 Google favors content that stays current.
-An article you published six months ago that still shows accurate, updated information will outrank a newer article with stale data.

 How Much Does It Cost to Start a Blog in 2026?